Interstate 238 and State Route 238 (California): I-238

 Although the 2.23 mi I-238 goes in an east–west direction from Castro Valley to San Leandro, the California Department of Transportation (Caltrans) officially signs it as a north–south freeway since the rest of SR 238 is more north–south.
 The southern (geographically eastern) terminus of I-238 is at its interchange with I-580 and SR 238 in Castro Valley.
 From there, it enters into the southern portion of the census-designated place of Ashland, running parallel to its border with Cherryland.
 Then, after entering San Leandro, I-238 ends at its northern (geographically western) terminus with I-880.

 I-238 and I-880 are used as an alternate truck route between Castro Valley and Oakland; trucks over 4.5 ST are prohibited through the latter on I-580.

 I-238 numbering

 I-238 does not follow established rules for numbering Interstates as there is no I-38.
 As it connects two auxiliary routes of I-80, it would normally use a three-digit number ending in 80, but, of the nine possible numbers, two (180 and 480) were in use by State Routes (the latter an Interstate until 1968 though SR 480 was deleted in 1991), and the remainder were already in use by other California auxiliary routes.
 (I-880 was designated at the same time as I-238.)
+I-238 is treated as an auxiliary route of I-80 instead.